 A Lucky Charms commercial just came on TV…if you didn’t guess.
 It’s also almost St. Patricks day.
 So, there’s that.

 Grandma baking.
 How do they do it?
+They make the best healthy ginger snaps, the best gluten free shortbread cookies, the best EVERYTHING.
 Do you learn the secrets once you reach G-ma hood?
 Is it something that was only taught back in zee Old Country where they had to walk up hill to school, both ways, WITH NO SHOES?

 If it’s the former…I am rethinking the whole waiting for little FFF’s…so I can speed up the unlock-age of the baking secrets.
 If it’s the last?
 Um.
 I’m inventing a time machine?
 Look for the how-to on the blog soon!
 Except don’t.
 I can’t even divide numbers anymore.
 A time machine?
 Ya.
 Not happening.
 Ever.

 If you remember, a couple weeks back, I made some Chicken Zoodle Soup in honour of my Grandma being here from Canada to visit for a week!
 She actually brought me this SUPER OLD cookbook filled with all these ah-may-zing German/Mennonite (my background) recipes of all the food that I grew up eating, but didn’t know how to make.
 You may or may not be seeing these recipes appear in the future.

 One of the days that my G-ma was here, we had a good ol’ baking day – just like we used to when I was a wee little tyke.
 It was SO hard to choose which recipe to expose you guys to first because, well, Germans?
 They make GOOD FOOD.
 How-ev-er, I decided that I wanted to show you guys the dessert that is at EVERY single family function that I have ever attended in my 23 years of life on this earth; Platz.